 Designed for you, if you are...

-An engineer or geologist with no, limited or several years of waterflood experience
+An engineer or geologist at just about any experience level, from no waterflood experience to several years of waterflood experience

 The course is presented in a manner so that both beginners and experienced personnel will find the material very useful.
 The course content and example problems have been selected to teach and illustrate important concepts.